jncox/cloud-init-lab-devmktg/contents/lab.rst

 Introduction
 ------------

-When setting up development environments the requirements can sometimes be highly repeatable across deployment iterations.
+When setting up development environments the requirements can often be highly repeatable across deployment iterations.

 For example, let's say you are developing a Python application that will run on a CentOS 7 Linux VM.
 Sure, you could create this VM, install the packages manually and then clone the VM later.
-There are no "issues" with that approach, but what if ...
+There are no "issues" with that approach, but what if you need to do the following on all VMs deployed in the future ...

-- You need to update all packages to their latest versions?
+- Update all packages to their latest versions?
-- Quickly add a new package to the deployed VMs?
+- Quickly add a new package?
 - Change the hostname?
-- Add a specific SSH key pair?
+- Add a/another specific SSH key pair?

 This is where bootstrap tools like Cloud-Init come in.
-Cloud-Init is fully supported by Nutanix Acropolis and allows you to create a VM and, during the time of creation, automatically carry out a set of predefined tasks.
+For some time now, Cloud-Init has been fully supported by Nutanix Acropolis.
+Nutanix and Cloud-Init together allows you to create a VM and, during the time of creation, automatically carry out a set of predefined tasks.
 For example:

 - Ensure a specific set of packages is installed
 - Specific SSH key pairs are installed